ExchangeUnion/xud-docker/README.md

 ```

-## Use local built images
+## Use locally built images

-You can run xud-docker with your locally built images only:
+You can build all images locally and run xud-docker completely with your locally built images without using docker hub:

 ```bash
 git clone https://github.com/ExchangeUnion/xud-docker.git